MilosJo/whatabyte-portal/Readme.md

 # Whatabyte

-Simple and secure Node Express App with user auth via Passport.js
+Simple and secure Node Express App with User Authentication via Passport.js and Auth0.